Skip to main content

 1. “Boost this wallet”: Applies boost to your currently connected Neutron wallet

-For Ethereum depositors: Always use “Link an address” and enter your Ethereum address For Neutron depositors: Can use “Boost this wallet” since deposits and boosts are on the same network This approach prioritizes user control over automatic matching - you explicitly decide which address gets boosted, and all boost pointing is recorded on-chain for transparency and verification.
+For standard users: Use “Boost this wallet” since your deposits and boosts are on the same Neutron address This approach prioritizes user control - you explicitly decide which address gets boosted, and all boost pointing is recorded on-chain for transparency and verification.
 NTRN lock NFTs are transferable, but boost benefits follow the NFT holder.

 Common Scenarios